How Does An F+ Cell Differ From An Hfr Cell

 Molecular Mechanisms Underlying Transfer

 When an Hfr donor initiates conjugation, the transfer begins at the origin of transfer (oriT) located within the integrated F segment.
 Because the F factor is now part of the chromosome, the DNA that is mobilized includes not only the plasmid sequences but also adjoining chromosomal loci.
 The conjugative pilus still serves as the physical conduit, but the order of gene transfer follows the linear arrangement of the donor chromosome.
-This means genes closest to the oriT are transferred first, and the likelihood of a recipient acquiring a complete F factor diminishes with time; most mating pairs are interrupted before the entire chromosome can be passed.
+As a result, genes closest to the oriT are transferred first, and the likelihood of a recipient acquiring a complete F factor diminishes with time; most mating pairs are interrupted before the entire chromosome can be passed.
 This “partial transfer” is precisely why Hfr matings generate high‑frequency recombination rather than stable F+ progeny.

 Experimental Applications